 - City staff must be present at the time of inspection.
 The inspection time should be arranged with your event coordinator.

-An electrical permit and inspection by the ESA is not required under the following circumstances:
+An electrical permit and inspection by the ESA is not required-block under the following circumstances:

 - Simple plug and play connection using standard configuration cords and receptacles.

 - Single generator less than 12KW (120/240 volt) is used to connect equipment using standard configuration cords and receptacles.

 - All equipment being used is connected to building power using standard configuration cords and receptacles.